 The big breakthrough will be when you are signing record deals and making it to the top 100 or even top 10 hits.
 This is when you can say you’ve had a “breakthrough!”

 Keep in mind that not a single judge or panel of judges can possibly decide if your singing talent is marketable.

 Benefits of Singing and Talent Contests

 But, don’t depend on them as your lifeline.
 Market your talents aggressively until you realize your singing career dreams!

-And yes, you have the knowledge to begin.
-Now, it’s your turn! – Bob
+And yes, you now have the knowledge to begin.
+Get ready, it’s your turn! – Bob